 Mr. Edelstein has been recognized as a leading lawyer in Connecticut in the area of Commercial Litigation by the 2010-2014 editions of Chambers USA - America's Leading Lawyers for Business, where he is described by sources as "a really terrific lawyer."
-He is listed in The Best Lawyers in America (2013 and 2014 editions) for his work in the areas of Appellate Practice and Commercial Litigation.
+He is listed in The Best Lawyers in America (2013-2015 editions) for his work in the areas of Appellate Practice and Commercial Litigation.
 Mr. Edelstein is listed as a "Local Litigation Star" in Connecticut by Benchmark Litigation, The Definitive Guide to America’s Leading Litigation Firms & Attorneys for his work in the areas of Commercial Litigation and Appellate, and a Connecticut Super Lawyer for General Litigation.

 Mr. Edelstein is admitted to practice in Connecticut; the U.S. District Court, District of Connecticut; U.S. Court of Appeals, Second Circuit; U.S. Supreme Court; U.S. District Court, Southern District of New York; and U.S. District Court, Eastern District of New York.
 He is a member of the American, Connecticut and Greater Bridgeport Bar Associations, the Connecticut Trial Lawyers Association, and the American Association for Justice.
 He has served as counsel to the Federal Grievance Committee and Settlement Special Master in federal court, and served on the Board of Directors of the Greater Bridgeport Symphony Orchestra, the Bridgeport Public Education Fund, and the Fairfield Historical Society.